apify/actor-scraper/web-scraper/README.md

   console.dir(value);
   ```

+  > Web Scraper has limited functionality thus it is not possible to read from a named key/value store without `fetch`.
+  > For more complex cases upgrade to Puppeteer Scraper or own actor.

 - ##### **`globalStore: Object`**

   Represents an in-memory store that can be used to share data across page function invocations,